swinterbourne/riboviz-work/open-science-projects.md

 Students also learn about the process of writing a collaborative paper by attending team manuscript meetings and contributing to the draft.

 We have made plenty of mistakes.
-Students have spent weeks stuck on issues that other team members know how to solve, have written large chunks of code that aren't possible to incorporate into the larger project, and have cobbled together their own (undocumented) data structures.
+Students have spent weeks stuck on problems that other team members know how to solve, have written large chunks of code that aren't possible to incorporate into the larger project, and have cobbled together their own (undocumented) data structures.
-These mistakes aren't unique to open science projects.
+These sorts of mistakes aren't unique to open science projects.
 Students doing their first experimental research projects can also get stuck, spend time on activities unimportant to the project, and drag their feet on asking for help.
 Most trainees need supervision on how to break a project down into small steps, in the new skills involved in executing those small steps, and in documentation and communication within a research group.
 So, lessons learned here transfer to other kinds of teaching and to supervision of trainees at all career stages.